rm-you/supybot-jira/README.md

 <pybot> user: Resolved successfully
 ```

-Full list of commands (all of which besides "issue(s)" require OAuth):
+Full list of commands (all of which besides "issue(s)" and "assigned" require OAuth):
 ```
-issue <issue> - Displays an issue, the same as a default snarfed response issues <searchtext> - Returns a list of Jira issues with matching summaries comment <issue> <comment> - Comments on a given issue status <issue> <status> - Changes the status of an issue resolve <issue> [<comment>] - Resolves an issue, with optional comment
+issue <issue> - Displays an issue, the same as a default snarfed response issues <searchtext> - Returns a list of Jira issues with matching summaries assigned [<userID>] - Returns a list of Jira issues assigned to the given userID, defaults to the current user comment <issue> <comment> - Comments on a given issue status <issue> <status> - Changes the status of an issue resolve <issue> [<comment>] - Resolves an issue, with optional comment